from collections import UserDict

 return {"transfer_prob": transfer_prob}

-We can write a validation function which checks that all the required parameters are present, and that no extra parameters are provided:
+We can write a validation function which checks that all the required parameters are present, and that no extra parameters are provided.

 def check_param_names(param_dict, param_function):